JLarssen/Angular-coding-example/readme.txt

 	about the component cycle, but I wasn't capable to make it work.
 Just if you have time, pleas just give some hints how one would do it right (but not so important)

-	* tried to make a new page for 'details' with redirect and giving the route but Angular did not accept the routing
+	* I tried to make a new page for 'details' with redirect and giving the route but Angular did not accept the routing.
+Please can you tell me how to route coorectly?
+I will probabl need it this week (if I get the task that I asked for in our meeting).
+Thank you so much!